Climate-Invariant Machine Learning: Introduction

-While ML algorithms are typically designed to maximize accuracy on their training datasets, they make strong implicit assumptions when extrapolating outside of their training sets.
-To give common examples, multiple linear regressions (MLR) assume that the linear relationship that best describes the training set is universally valid.
-When confronted with out-of-distribution inputs, random forests \citep[RF,][]{breiman2001random} find the closest inputs in their training sets and assign the corresponding outputs regardless of the value of these out-of-distribution inputs.
-Neural networks (NN), which are powerful nonlinear regression and classification tools, rely on their nonlinear activation functions and fitted weights to extrapolate.
-Except in specific situations (e.g., out-of-distribution samples in the close neighborhood of the training set or described by the same nonlinear mapping as the training set), there is no reason why NNs should generalize well far outside of their training sets.
+ML algorithms typically optimize an objective on a training dataset and make implicit assumptions when extrapolating.
+Here, extrapolation refers to predictions outside of the training data range, henceforth referred to as \textit{out-of-distribution} predictions.
+As an example, multiple linear regressions (MLR) assume that the linear relationship that best describes the training set is valid outside of that training set.
+Alternatively, when confronted with out-of-distribution inputs, random forests (RF, \cite{breiman2001random}) find the closest inputs in their training sets and assign the corresponding outputs regardless of the out-of-distribution input values.
+Neural networks (NN), which are powerful nonlinear regression and classification tools, rely on nonlinear activation functions and fitted weights to extrapolate.
+Except in specific situations (e.g., samples in the close neighborhood of the training set or described by the same nonlinear mapping as the training set), there is no reason why NNs should generalize well far outside of their training sets.
+We show later that different NN training approaches on the same data can lead to drastically different out-of-distribution predictions, highlighting the uncertainty associated with such predictions.